AaMNAHZaAFAR/Stock-Market-Prediction/README.md

 ### 3. Stock Prediction without EDA
 **File:** `stockprediction_without_EDA_.ipynb`
 **Description:**
 This notebook focuses solely on the modeling part of stock price prediction.
 It assumes that the data has already been pre-processed and features have been engineered.
+It includes data preprocessing techniques with model training and evaluation.
 This is ideal for users who are only interested in experimenting with different machine learning models.